abhinavrau/cloud-grocy/README.md

 ## Installing / Getting started

-Prerequisites:
+### Prerequisites:
 * Git cli
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and authenticated to an AWS account with the right permissions to create EC2 instances.
 [Video Tutorial](https://www.youtube.com/watch?v=FOK5BPy30HQ)
 * [Terraform CLI](https://learn.hashicorp.com/terraform/getting-started/install.html) installed
-* Registered [DuckDNS](htts://duckdns.org) domain name.
-[DuckDNS](https://duckdns.org) is a free service that allows creation of a domain name for free in the duckdns.org top level domain.
-Use it to register a domain.
+* Registered [DuckDNS](htts://duckdns.org) domain names for grocy and barcode buddy.
+[DuckDNS](https://duckdns.org) is a free service that allows creation of a domain names for free in the duckdns.org top level domain.
+Use it to register domains for our servers.
 It will generate a token which you will need for installation.

+### Preparing
-* Run the following commands from a command prompt.
+Run the following commands from a command prompt.

 ```shell
 git clone https://github.com/abhinavrau/cloud-grocy.git